• OPEN AN ACCOUNT

 Evaluation of the Independent Directors and Committees of Directors

-Board has carried out the evaluation of all Directors (excluding the Director being evaluated) and its Committees through a set a questionnaires.
+Board has carried out the evaluation of all Directors (excluding the Director being evaluated) and its committees through a set a questionnaire.

 Independent Directors

-The performance of all IDs were assessed against a range of criteria such as contribution to the development of business strategy and performance of the Company, understanding the major risks affecting the Company, clear direction to the management and contribution to the Board cohesion.
+The performance of all IDs was assessed against a range of criteria such as contribution to the development of business strategy and performance of the Company, understanding the major risks affecting the Company, clear direction to the management and contribution to the Board cohesion.
 The performance evaluation has been done by the entire Board of Directors, except the Director concerned being evaluated.
+The IDs were always kept informed of the constitution of robust framework for the Company and group companies against cyber threats and mitigation plans against cyber-attacks for business continuity.

 On the basis of the report of performance evaluation of directors, the Board noted and recorded that all the directors should extend and continue their term of appointment as Directors / Independent Directors, as the case may be.